-In principle, your personal data should not be held for longer than is required under the terms of our contract for services with you.
-However, we are subject to regulatory requirements to retain data for specified minimum periods.
+In principle, your personal data should not be held for longer than is required.
+However, where we have given advice, we are subject to regulatory requirements to retain data for specified minimum periods.
 We also reserve the right to retain data for longer than this due to the possibility that it may be required to defend a future claim against us.
 In any case, providing there is no regulatory obligation to retain data, we will not retain your personal data for longer than 10 years following your instruction to leave Saltus or past the time of your death.

 You have the right to request deletion of your personal data.
 We will comply with this request, subject to the restrictions of our regulatory obligations and legitimate interests as noted above.

 How can I access the information you hold about me?
 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of some or all of your personal information please email or write to us using the contact details noted below.

 When your personal data is processed by automated means you have the right to ask us to move your personal data to another organisation for their use.

 We have an obligation to ensure that your personal information is accurate and up to date.
 Please ask us to correct or remove any information that you think is incorrect.

 We would like to send you information about our products and services and those of other companies in our group which may be of interest to you.
 If you have agreed to receive marketing information, you may opt-out at a later date.

 You have a right at any time to stop us from contacting you for marketing purposes or giving your information to other members of the group.
 If you no longer wish to be contacted for marketing purposes, please contact us by email or post by using the details at the end of this page.